ananya224/Microsoft_dummy/README.md

 # Microsoft_dummy
-Tried to replicate Microsoft Website using HTML AND CSS
+Tried to replicate the Microsoft Website using HTML AND CSS